Strokirk family

-The Strokirk family, also known as the Strokirch family, is a Baltic German and Swedish noble family.
+The Strokirk family, also known as von Strokirch, is a Baltic German and Swedish noble family of German origin.
 Different branches of the family were elevated to noble rank in the Kingdom of Sweden and Livonian Knighthood.

 Overview

+In 1620, Evert Strokirch moved from Lübeck in Germany to Filipstad, Sweden.
 The family acquired both manors and estates in Sweden and Livonia (present-day Latvia and Estonia).
-In 1620, Evert Strokirch moved from Lübeck to Filipstad.

 Members of the Strokirk family were in the 18th century living in the broader Karlskoga–Degerfors-area, where they managed ironworks, in the present-day corresponding municipalities of Degerfors and Karlskoga.
 Including the properties of the Lidetorp and Ölsboda Works.